-Note 5: Loans Outstanding with Continuing Compliance Requirements
+Note 2: Loan Programs with Continuing Compliance Requirements

 The City participates in certain federal award programs that sponsor revolving loan programs, which are administered by the City.
 These programs required servicing arrangements with the City.
 The funds are returned to the programs upon repayment of the principal and interest.
-In accordance with Subpart B, Section 205 of the U.S. Office of Management and Budget Circular A-133, the City has reported the outstanding balance of loans from previous years that have significant continuing compliance requirements as of June 30, 2015, along with the value of total outstanding and new loans made during the current year.
+Current year transactions relating to these programs are included in the Schedule of Expenditures of Federal Awards.
+In accordance with 2 CFR section 200.502(b), the balance of loan program outstanding June 30, 2016 are as follows: